cameronmathis/AUMBBTracker/README.md

 >./run.sh [phone number]

 Example:
->./run.sh '+13345550198'
+>./runScoreTracker.sh '+13345550198'

 In order to use this application with only the Twitter feature the run.sh script with the command:
->./run.sh
+>./runScoreTracker.sh

 The application is now running, and will provide updates for the final scores of the Auburn Men's Basketball games.

 If you want to check if the application is running, simply type the command:
 >ps aux | grep AUMBScoreTracker.py <br/>

+I am currently working on an untrusted SSL certificate exception that causes the application to shut down.
+In the mean time, running this script will ensure that the application stays running 24/7:
+>./runProcessChecker

-If you want to kill the application, simply type the command:
+If you want to kill the application, simply type the commands:
+>pkill -f ProcessChecker.py
 >pkill -f AUMBScoreTracker.py

 _*Note: There is a current bug in the tweepy library when it comes to cloning from github._